发布于

 Preliminary: KL Divergence

 Kullback–Leibler (KL) Divergence, aka the relative entropy or I-divergence is a distance metric that quantifies the difference between two probability distributions.
-We denote the KL Divergence of PP from QQ with:
+We denote the KL Divergence of $P$ from $Q$ with:

 For distributions of continuous random variable: